rchindris/hyperconf/README.md

 ## Overview

 HyperConfig is a Python library for schema-based configuration.
-It allows you to define the structure of the configuraiton files using a YAML based definition files.
-It automatically parses and validates your configuration files, enabling:
+It allows you to decouple configuration definitions from values effortlessly, all without the need for any code.

+Advantages:

 - less code: define the structure in YAML, validate and load configs using a one-liner.
 - shared schemas: define once, use in multiple projects.
-- extensibility: add configuration types and validation rules without coding against and API.
+- extensibility: add configuration types and validation rules without coding.

 ## Installation